Sadifs/text-analytics-spring-2026/Assignment_01/README.md

 - Success and failure case examples for each model

 All visualizations are embedded directly in the notebook output cells.
 ---
+## Reflection

+This project highlighted that sentiment model performance depends heavily on text characteristics and task context rather than model complexity alone.
+While the Transformer model captured richer emotional nuance, it required additional interpretation and higher computational cost, whereas VADER performed reliably on expressive, long-form reviews.
+Manually labeling a subset of reviews reinforced the subjectivity of sentiment and the importance of human oversight when evaluating model outputs.

+---